Skip to main contentArrow Right

 For example, a pharmacy partner might have permission to submit prescription data, but no access to diagnostic notes.
 RBAC enforces the principle of least privilege at scale, helping organizations meet HIPAA and HITRUST requirements with less overhead.

-Fine-Grained Access Control (FGA)
+Fine-Grained Authorization (FGA)

 Fine-grained authorization enables more granular control than RBAC.
 FGA’s two implementation patterns are Attribute-Based Access Control and Relationship-Based Access Control.
 Consent-driven, fine-grained policies enforced by these authorization strategies are crucial for modern patient-centric care models and are often required under data privacy regulations like the 21st Century Cures Act.